Jo Stevens

-Joanna Meriel Stevens (born 6 September 1966) is a Welsh politician serving as Shadow Secretary of State for Wales since 2021, and previously from 2016 to 2017.
-A member of the Labour Party, she has been Member of Parliament (MP) for Cardiff Central since 2015.
+Joanna Meriel Stevens (born 6 September 1966) is a Welsh politician serving as Secretary of State for Wales since 2024.
+A member of the Labour Party, she has been a Member of Parliament (MP) since 2015, representing Cardiff East since 2024, having previously represented Cardiff Central.

-Stevens previously served as Shadow Secretary of State for Wales from 2016 to 2017, and was Shadow Secretary of State for Digital, Culture, Media and Sport from 2020 to 2021.
+Stevens previously served as Shadow Secretary of State for Wales from 2016 to 2017, and again from 2021 to 2024, and was Shadow Secretary of State for Digital, Culture, Media and Sport from 2020 to 2021.

 Early life and career

-Stevens was born in Swansea, West Glamorgan, Wales and grew up in Mynydd Isa, Flintshire.
-She attended Argoed High School and Elfed High School.
+Stevens was born in Swansea, West Glamorgan, Wales and grew up in Mynydd Isa, Flintshire, where she attended Argoed High School and Elfed High School.

 She studied law at Manchester University and completed the Solicitors' Professional Examination at Manchester Polytechnic in 1989.

-Prior to becoming an MP, Stevens was People and Organisation Director of Thompsons Solicitors.
+Before becoming an MP, Stevens was People and Organisation Director of Thompsons Solicitors.